Kyle Kulinski

-Kyle Edward Kulinski (born January 31, 1988) is an American political commentator and media host.
-Kulinski is the host and producer of The Kyle Kulinski Show on his YouTube channel Secular Talk and is a co-host with his partner Krystal Ball on the progressive podcast Krystal Kyle & Friends.

-A self-described left-wing populist and social democrat, Kulinski is a co-founder of Justice Democrats, a progressive political action committee whose candidates refuse donations from corporate PACs.
+Kyle Edward Kulinski (born January 31, 1988) is an American left-wing political commentator and media host.
+He is the host and producer of The Kyle Kulinski Show on his YouTube channel Secular Talk, co-host on Kyle & Corin on the YouTube channel Corin's WORLD, and co-host with his wife Krystal Ball on the progressive podcast Krystal Kyle & Friends.
+A self-described social democrat, Kulinski is a co-founder of Justice Democrats, a progressive political action committee founded on the principles that the candidates it endorses must refuse donations from corporate PACs.

 Early life

 Kulinski was born on January 31, 1988, to a family of Polish and Italian descent.
 He was born and raised in the New York City suburbs of Westchester County, New York.
 He graduated from New Rochelle High School in 2006 and Iona College in 2010 with a bachelor's degree in political science and a minor in psychology.
+His father, Albert Kulinski (1954–2011), owned a Chevrolet dealership in New Rochelle.

-Kulinski credits his father's premature death due to inadequate healthcare, the 2003 invasion of Iraq in his teenage years, and studying the works of Noam Chomsky as helping to shape his political views.
+Kulinski credits his father's premature death (which he believes was due to inadequate healthcare), the 2003 invasion of Iraq in his teenage years, and the works of Noam Chomsky as influences that helped shape his political views.

 Career

 The Kyle Kulinski Show

 Kulinski started a YouTube channel in spring 2008, named "Secular Talk", while studying as a political science student.
-Kyle indicated from the beginning that the show leans heavily to the left.
-He presents the news with a "brash" and "in-your-face" tone along with jokes and swear words, in sharp contrast to the professional presentation style found in mainstream news outlets.
+Kulinski indicated from the beginning that the show leans heavily to the left.
+He presents the news with a "brash" and "in-your-face" tone along with jokes and profanity, in sharp contrast to the formal presentation style found in mainstream news outlets.

-Disillusioned with US President Barack Obama by the end of his first term, Kulinski began publishing videos full-time, and started broadcasting on BlogTalkRadio as The Kyle Kulinski Show.
+Disillusioned with U.S. president Barack Obama by the end of his first term, Kulinski began publishing videos full time and started broadcasting on BlogTalkRadio as The Kyle Kulinski Show.
 This surge in activity pushed his YouTube subscriber count above 100,000.
 By 2015, Kulinski was making a living from Secular Talk.
 Since then, his videos regularly get hundreds of thousands of views.
 On December 16, 2022, the channel crossed 1 billion views on YouTube.
+In September 2025 the show ranked as the 37th top rated podcast on YouTube in the United States.